vicvalentim/ziviDomeLive/README.md

 ## Known Issues

+**Disclaimer for Apple Silicon Users**:
+- **Important**: For users on macOS with Apple Silicon (M family), it is recommended to use the Intel version of Processing to ensure full functionality of **Syphon**.
+The native ARM version of Processing does not currently support Syphon, which may limit the capabilities of the **ziviDomeLive** library.

+**Disclaimer for Linux Users**:
+- Due to the absence of a native library for **NDI** in Processing, Linux users will not have access to external integration features, such as those provided by **Syphon** or **Spout** on macOS and Windows.

 **OpenGL Error 1282**:
 - Some users may encounter the following OpenGL error in the Processing console:
    ```